-Government announces plans to change the law on Positions of Trust to include faith leaders following campaign by Thirtyone:eight and other faith and safeguarding groups.
+The government has announced plans to change the law on Positions of Trust to include faith leaders following a campaign by Thirtyone:eight and other faith and safeguarding groups.

-This announcement, which has been hailed as a ‘significant step' forward, follows months of campaigning by many organisations, including Thirtyone:eight and the All-Party Parliamentary Group (APPG) on Safeguarding in Faith Settings who in January 2020 launched their influential report on the issue: Positions of Trust: It’s time to change the law.
+The announcement has been hailed as a ‘significant step' forward and follows months of campaigning by many organisations.
+These include Thirtyone:eight and the All-Party Parliamentary Group (APPG) on Safeguarding in Faith Settings who in January 2020 launched their influential report on the issue: Positions of Trust: It’s time to change the law.
 The report united churches and faith groups in calling for a change in the law to help better protect 16 and 17-year-olds from sexual abuse in faith settings.

 Under current legislation it is only illegal for certain individuals such as teachers, care workers and youth justice staff, to engage in sexual activity with a 16 or 17-year-old under their supervision.
 However, other adults who hold similar positions of power, trust and influence within settings such as faith and religious organisations and sports teams, including faith leaders and sports coaches, are not covered by the current provisions.
 This means that in non-statutory settings children are unnecessarily left more vulnerable to abuse.

 The report of the APPG revealed that there was not just a need to extend the law, but it also challenged previous claims that there was insufficient appetite for such a change, as the report came with the full backing of the major church groups represented in the United Kingdom including the Church of England, Catholic Church, Baptist, Methodist, United Reformed Church and the Quakers, along with other faith communities.